zenodeapp/genesis-ethermint/setup-local/README.md

 > [!CAUTION]
 > Running this will **wipe the whole data-folder** (database **AND** the priv_validator_state.json file!).
 Make a backup if needed.

-This script takes care of everything to join the `tgenesis_54-1` testnet:
+This script takes care of everything to create a `tgenesis_54-1` chain for LOCAL testing purposes:

 - It stops the service (if it exists)
 - installs all the necessary dependencies
 - Builds the binaries
 - Generates a new _or_ attempts to overwrite an existing key
 - Resets all configuration files to their default
-- Fetches state, seeds and peers
+- Creates an empty state file with correct denoms and short periods for voting, depositing and unbonding
 - Initializes the node
 - Installs the service
-- Runs the node

 ### Usage